google sheets

 Conclusion

 Alternating row colors in Google Sheets can improve data readability and presentation.
-However, finding the right solution for your specific needs can be taxing.
+However, traditional spreadsheet functions can be complex and time-consuming.

 Drop CSV